dorny/paths-filter/README.md

     # Branch, tag, or commit SHA against which the changes will be detected.
     # If it references the same branch it was pushed to,
     # changes are detected against the most recent commit before the push.
+    # If it is empty and action is triggered by merge_group event,
+    # the base commit in the event will be used.
     # Otherwise, it uses git merge-base to find the best common ancestor between
     # current branch (HEAD) and base.
     # When merge-base is found, it's used for change detection - only changes